 The basis for taking the examination for passenger and goods lifts, as in the case of most devices subject to technical supervision, is the lack of medical contraindications to practice the profession.
 Additionally, two basic conditions must be met:

-• 18 years or older.
+• At least 18 years old

-• Education at least basic.
+• Education at least basic

 Anyone who meets the above criteria may apply to one of the many training centers in Poland to undergo a course and exam for passenger and goods lifts.